Sink in Recess I & II, 2016, Chromogenic print, 60″ x 40″

 Honey to Brood, 2016, bronze, 12″ x 6″ x 6″

 For years biologists collected samples on the field station and left the infirmary and bees alone.
 The comb grew thick— thick enough to cast in bronze.
 The unusual circumstance of this creature living between outside and inside, undisturbed at the edge of a ruin, allowed for a growth not normally seen in hives.

 These arthropods, both bee and spider, at this suburban/urban interface serve as reminders that cosmopolitan humans are on that border, teetering on an infrastructure of human-induced water that precedes our current water crisis.
 We have brought in water in sinks, fountains, spigots and irrigation systems.
-While we beg for water, it is this same resource in over abundance on the “suburban” college land surrounding the remaining parcel of California Sage Scrub that displaces native species.
-Our need for water is pushing the last natives from the basin.
+While humans beg for water, it is this same resource in over abundance on the “suburban” college land surrounding the remaining parcel of California Sage Scrub that displaces native species.
+Our need for water is pushing the last natives and their habitat from the basin.

 Water Feed 3, 2016, mixed media installation